 Composer Paolo Fosso and violinist Jacopo Bigi are classical-trained, but "classical" is not how they would describe themselves.
 Through their teenage years, they joined a few local bands playing a variety of genres and artists, from the Beatles to Dream Theater.

-Things took a turn for the best when the first producer of Muse, Paul Reeve, accepted the offer to produce the entire work, with mastering at the Abbey Road Studios in London.
-Their album “The Sun is New each Day” was released in June 2015 after a production of about 6 months.
+The first producer of Muse, Paul Reeve, accepted the offer to produce the entire work, with mastering at the Abbey Road Studios in London.
+Their album “The Sun is New each Day” was released in June 2015.

 On September 21, Armonite performed at Expo 2015 Milano for “The Water Rooms” Official Launch organized by UNESCO.
 After their performance in Bettmeralp, Switzerland, at an elevation of 2,000 meters (6,500 ft), the band toured UK in mid-July 2016.